fluid-project/infusion/README.md

 grunt watch:buildStylus
 ```

-For more information on styling the Preferences Framework, [see here](./src/framework/preferences/css/stylus/README.md).
+For more information on styling the Preferences Framework, please review the documentation on [using Stylus with the Preferences Framework](./src/framework/preferences/css/stylus/README.md).